gersteinlab/shiny-dim-reduction/README.md

 ## Installing Rtools

-Rtools is only necessary if you intend to use this tool's data analysis workflow.
+<b>If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend Rtools >= Rtools40.</b>
-This tool is intended for Rtools40, but cross-version compatability was a focus during development.

 You can download an installer for Rtools40 from "https://cran.r-project.org/bin/windows/Rtools/".
 For reproducibility, the following settings were used in development: